TheMindCompany/signedurl/README.md

 # SignedURL

 Generate signed url request for remote storage.
 Currently supports AWS S3 but more will come.

-Use as a local cli based utility for daily engineering practices or as a HA HTTP REST service.
+Use as a cli based utility for daily engineering or as a HA HTTP REST service.

 ## TODO